-If completed, the GECAS Transaction may not be successful and we may not achieve its anticipated benefits.
+The GECAS Transaction may not be successful and we may not achieve its anticipated benefits.
 In particular, we may not successfully realize anticipated growth or cost-savings opportunities or successfully integrate our business and operations with those of GECAS.

-If the GECAS Transaction is completed, we will have significantly more revenue, expenses, assets and employees than we did prior to the GECAS Transaction.
-In the GECAS Transaction, we will also be assuming all of the liabilities of GECAS and taking on other obligations.
+Now that the GECAS Transaction has been completed, we have significantly more revenue, expenses, assets and employees than we did prior to the GECAS Transaction.
+In the GECAS Transaction, we are assuming all of the liabilities of GECAS and taking on other obligations.
 Additionally, our management has expended, and will continue to expend, significant time and resources in connection with the GECAS Transaction, and we have incurred, and will continue to incur, significant legal, advisory and financial services fees related to the GECAS Transaction.
 We may not successfully or cost-effectively integrate GECAS's business and operations into our business and operations.
 Even if we are able to integrate GECAS's business and operations successfully, our future operations and cash flows will depend largely upon our ability to operate the combined company efficiently and this integration may not result in the realization of the full benefits of the growth opportunities, cost-savings or synergies that we currently expect from the GECAS Transaction within the anticipated time frame, or at all.